UK's FTSE lifted by hopes of Greek deal, bid speculation

 right now," said Hantec Markets analyst Richard Perry.

-The FTSE 100 is up more than 3 percent since the start of
+The FTSE 100 is up around 4 percent since the start of 2015,

-2015, although it is down nearly 5 percent from a record high of
+although it is down by a similar amount from a record high of

 7,122.74 points reached in April.